FAAM-146/faam-data/faam_data/docs/main/data_levels.rst

 the same property as well as being within some range of the standard atmosphere pressure given the altitude derived from the GIN.
 This level of quality control may be carried out automatically in the processing code or may require human intervention and manual flagging.
-At this level Automatic quality control is implied.
+Automatic quality control must already have been applied for data at this level.

 Comprehensive